YunYouJun/hexo-theme-yun/docs/en/guide/third-party-support.md

 - `enable`: enabled by default (representing the overall comment block, you must keep it enabled when you enable any type of comment system)
 - `tips`: Tips above the comment, you can use the form of an array to modify it to anything (if you don't want to display it, you can leave it blank)
+- -`candidates`: Candidate comment system, not enabled by default.
+After configuration, multiple comment systems can be switched, and the default first is the comment system displayed by default.
+(You must ensure that the `enable` of comment system in `candidates` is `true`.)

 ```yaml
 comment: